Schema-Based Validation with Zod

 UX & Accessibility Considerations

-Announce dynamic field additions/removals to assistive technology using aria-live="assertive" and descriptive text.
+Announce dynamic field additions/removals to assistive technology using aria-live="polite" and descriptive text.
 Preserve keyboard navigation order in conditional branches by managing tabindex and DOM insertion points.
 Maintain logical focus order during schema-driven UI transitions to prevent disorientation.

 5. Custom Refinements, Localization & Production Readiness